Is becoming a computer systems administrator right for me?

 How to become a Computer Systems Administrator

 Some employers may also require that their computer systems administrators hold a certificate or other proof of training from specific software vendors.
-There are some training and certifications intended to specific IT fields such as Microsoft training and certification for Microsoft-based systems and applications such as Microsoft Windows and SQL, Cisco training and certification for Cisco networks, etc.
+A master's degree may be needed for managerial positions.